 What are the best treatments for Forehead acne?

 The first step to fighting forehead acne is a good skincare routine.
-Wash your face regularly (no more than two times per day) with a gentle medicated acne cleanser.
+Wash your face regularly (no more than twice daily) with a gentle, medicated acne cleanser.
 This will get rid of excess oil and help clear out pores.
 You may also want to incorporate a daily toner and moisturizer.

-If you are already following these basic skincare routine steps but are still facing forehead acne, try including these treatment options.
-If you are suffering from severe acne, getting medical advice from your dermatologist is always beneficial.
+If you follow these basic skincare routine steps but still face forehead acne, try including these treatment options.
+If you suffer from severe acne, getting medical advice from your dermatologist is always beneficial.

 Benzoyl peroxide as a forehead acne treatment